-We believe that yoga strengthens your immune system.
+We believe that fitness routines strengthens your immune system.
 However, if you are sick or have a cold, flu-like symptoms, or fever please stay home.
 Students with fever are not permitted in the hot room.

 Each class begins on time.
-Our studios have a 15-minute cut off policy.
-Students arriving after 15 minutes of class time will not be permitted into the yoga room.
+Our studios have a 5-minute cut off policy.
+Students arriving after 5 minutes of class time will not be permitted into the room.
 However, we do offer staggered class times between our yoga rooms, so if you’re late, another class will likely be starting in the other room within 30 minutes.
-Thank you for respecting the 15-minute cut off.
-It’s for health and safety, as it’s not good to launch into the postures without the proper warm-up.
+Thank you for respecting the 5-minute cut off, it is for everyone's health and safety.

 Please come to class well hydrated.
 You need to drink a lot of water throughout the day to ensure you’re properly hydrated for class (half your body weight in ounces).
-We advise all students who do lots of sweaty yoga to take an electrolyte supplement, and we offer a wide variety for purchase at the studio.
+We advise all students who train hard to take an electrolyte supplement, and we offer a wide variety for purchase at the studio.

-Aim to practice 3 -5 times a week.
-The more often you practice, the quicker you will see results.
-Sometimes it takes a few classes for your body to get acclimated to exercising in a heated environment.
-We encourage new students to practice 10 times in 10 days.
-Your goal is 10 times in one month.
+Aim to train 5-3 times per week.
+The more often you train, the quicker you will see results.
+We encourage new students to aim for 6 sessions in their first 10 days.

-We encourage all students to stay in the yoga room for the entire class length (this is one of your main goals as a new student).
+We encourage all students to stay in the room for the entire class length (this is one of your main goals as a new student).
 We suggest sitting down and taking as many breaks as needed.
-Moving between the high heat and the cool lobby actually puts more stress on your body than hanging out and resting for a second.
+Moving between the studio room and the cool lobby actually puts more stress on your body than hanging out and resting for a second.

 The class is a “meditation” and part of the practice is building your concentration, determination, and self control.
 You will be amazed at how quickly your body acclimates to the heat and your mind is strengthened and disciplined.
 But not if you keep leaving the room!